subquery/documentation/docs/subquery_network/introduction/introduction.md

 The SubQuery Network is facilitating an open web3 data revolution by allowing you to completely decentralise your infrastructure stack.

-_SubQuery will aim to power the future plethora of serverless applications in different blockchain ecosystems and accelerate our transition to a decentralised future._
+_SubQuery will aim to power the future plethora of server-less applications in different blockchain ecosystems and accelerate our transition to a decentralised future._

 ![The vision for SubQuery Network to encompass key web3 infrastructure components in a completely decentralised manner](/assets/img/network/technical_stack.png)